Size and Height Guide For Your TV Stand

 Step One - Determining the Preferred Furniture Type For Your TV

 TV consoles are not your only option and, if you have a larger television, it might be the wrong option.
 Generally speaking, TV stands can accommodate screens up to 70”.
 However, for anything larger, we suggest a full media center with its added stabilization and general grandeur.
 Not only do wall-less TV stands leave the equipment exposed to the occasional bump, but they look dwarfed and disproportionately small when a large screen teeters on top.
+To explore this topic in greater detail, read TV Stand or Cabinet – Understanding Different Designs & Types.

 Step Two - Find the Dimensions of your TV’s Footprint